antistoopmode/antistoopmode.github.io/docs/mechanics/instances/uber_bosses.md

 --->

 ## Grimbone
 Grimbone is found in the "Niflhel" dungeon in Helheim (zone 8-5), which requires a "Helflame Torch" to enter.
+(Not in the open beta yet)

 ![Image](../../../assets/images/niflhel.png)